runmat-org/runmat/docs/LANGUAGE_COVERAGE.md

 RunMat’s goal is to provide a high-performance, modern alternative to MATLAB, with complete language grammar and semantics.
 This document tracks language coverage in RunMat and compares it to GNU Octave where helpful.
 It focuses on core language features (syntax and semantics), not breadth of numeric libraries or toolboxes.

-Legend: ✅ = fully supported, 🟡 = partial, ❌ = not supported

-Note: Octave status is approximate and refers to current mainstream Octave behavior; some areas are evolving and/or implemented differently than MATLAB.

 ## Language Feature Compatibility

 | Feature Category | Language Feature | RunMat Status | Octave Status | Notes |